 In Hua Hin, the most popular things to do here is food hunting.
 There are many night markets and food bazaars in the city.
 Cicada Market and Tamarind Market are among the most visited market if going for dinner or supper, both are located next to each other.

 We actually preferred the foods from Tamarind Market rather than Cicada Market because the food is cheaper and taste good too.

 5 Days 4 Nights @ Chalelarn Hotel Hua Hin

 Chalelarn Hotel Hua Hin is a great hotel in the city with amazing interior design and architecture giving an authentic Thai feel.
 I’m feeling so comfortable with my large hotel room although I don’t spend much time in the room.
 There is a sofa to lay down and relax while enjoying the amazing sea view.

-We stayed there for 5 days 4 nights and very satisfied with the strategic location because it’s convenient and can easily access to 7-11 & Family Mart which takes just a few walks.
+We stayed there for 5 days 4 nights and very satisfied with the strategic location because it’s convenient and can easily access to food stalls and night markets which takes just a few walks.
 I don’t have to worry much because I can get drinks & snacks anytime I want.